gvwilson/thirdbit/src/fiction/iffy/index.md

 hesitated,
 and crouched beside its twin.

-Iffy swallowed drily.
-The problem wasn't that the bots' programming was too complex for her to figure out.
-The problem was that it was too simple to fool easily.
-She didn't know if that was because they were old enough that their code didn't have anything from the machine wars mixed into it, or whether they had been built that way deliberately for safety.
-Mister Mishra was fond of saying that there was no way to fool a hammer.
-Just this once she hoped he was wrong.

-"You just about done?"
-She jumped at Benício's voice.

-"Hope so," she said briskly,
-promising herself mentally that she would never watch another horror sim again.
-"Let's hook 'em up."

 Long before there were buses and hovercraft there were ox-carts and chariots.
 Iffy didn't know if anyone had ever built one to be pulled by two sentry robots, but if so,